| East L.A.

 Institute of the Performing Arts (LIPA).
 The drummer's

 name is John Ditchfield.
-They were great.
 The

 place was crowded and hectic so I didn't get a chance to meet